wjzhengsh/blockchain/develop.md

 1. Open the `logic.js` script file in the `lib` directory.

-2. Replace the contents with the following:
+2. Replace the contents with the following information:

         /**
          * Track the trade of a commodity from one trader to another